oslabs-beta/refractile/README.md

 The function `refract` works with a configuration file called `refractile.config.js`.
 For `refract` to work, _you must also create and configure `refractile.config.js`_.

-The configuration file looks as follows:
+The configuration should look as follows:

 ```js
 module.exports = {